-When a person enters the Felony Treatment Court Program, an individual case plan for treatment is
+When a person enters the Felony Treatment Court Program, an individual case plan for treatment is developed.

-	developed.
 The Felony Treatment Court Program consists of five (5) phases of treatment.
-Each phase

-	of treatment has different requirements and will take at least twelve (12) months to complete.
-If a

-	person has difficulty completing the requirements of the program, the treatment program may last

-	longer than one (1) year to complete.
+Each phase of treatment has different requirements and will take at least twelve (12) months to complete.
+If a person has difficulty completing the requirements of the program, the treatment program may last longer than one (1) year to complete.

-	The Felony Treatment Court has had 158 successful Graduates since inception in 2002.
-The Program has
+The Felony Treatment Court has had 192 successful Graduates since its inception in 2002.

-	a nearly 86% success rate.

 What does the Felony Treatment court program look like?

 Four different levels of intensive probation supervision

 Five different phases of substance treatment (minimum 112 hours)

 Frequent random alcohol and drug tests and home visits

 Attendance at other programs such as: nutrition classes, financial management, parenting classes, and high school equivalency tutoring

 Attendance at no less that two weeks recovery groups outside of treatment

 Requirement to achieve at least a high school equivalency degree

 Mandatory attendance at drug court sessions held every Tuesday